How much improvement can I expect?

 My methods have evolved from over 40 years experience as an athlete and my education as a behavioral scientist.
 The influences that have shaped my thinking and experience are numerous and varied.
 I note some of the key influences in the About section of this website.
 The core of my method is that to be our best, we have to learn to manage our thinking, emotions, and physical states.
 The best ways to do that are through the right kinds of mental and physical practice.
-My methods are a combination of hypnosis, meditation, neuro-linguistic programming, Breakthrough Thinking and Jungian psychology.
-I have woven them together so that they provide a powerful tool set for clients.

 When will I see results?

 Many clients see immediate results.
 Some clients only need a few insights and tools to solve a specific problem.
 However, the best way to approach work on your mental game is to think of it as you would think of going to the gym.
 You wouldn’t go to the gym once and expect that you had solved your conditioning problem.
 The best and most lasting results come from regular practice and doing the right things in the right ways over time.
 My approach is to give you the tools to practice your mental game in a way that is simple, effective results focused.

 I see some clients on a short term basis, for 1-3 sessions, to work on specific problems that are well known to them.
 Other clients are looking for a longer term relationship, just like they would have with any other coach.
 Effective coaching is helpful because you have a second set of eyes to help you examine what you're doing.
 Good coaches know us as individuals and can suggest alternative methods for training and competing that we might not otherwise consider.